geoffroy-aubry/Supervisor/README.md

 #### Other errors

-Similarly, the scripts provided below end with an error status.
+Similarly, scripts provided below end with an error status.

 It should be noted that when `stderr` is not-empty while exit status is `0`, then Supervisor change exit status from `0` to `68` (see [Exit status](#exit-status)).